lc-apps-dev/lc-apps-dev/README.md

 ### Hi there 👋

-Currently learning Spring Boot, Kubernetes & Angular, looking for opportunities to collaborate on projects with these technologies.
+Spring Boot, Kubernetes & Angular - looking for opportunities to collaborate on projects with these technologies.